stevencohn/WindowsPowerShell/readme.md

 Macrium Reflect

    1. Double-click the Macrium Installer icon on the desktop after VS is installed
-   1. Choose Free version, no registration is necessary
+   1. Choose Free on first screen, then Home version, and no registration is necessary

 SourceTree configuration